MicrosoftDocs/dataexplorer-docs/data-explorer/azure-advisor.md

 #### Cluster uses subnet without delegation

 The recommendation is given to a virtual network cluster that uses a subnet without delegation for 'Microsoft.Kusto/clusters'.
 The recommendation is to delegate your subnet to 'Microsoft.Kusto/clusters'.
-For more information, see step 8 in [Create Virtual Network and subnet](vnet-create-cluster-portal.md#create-virtual-network-and-subnet).
 When you delegate a subnet to a cluster, you allow that service to establish basic network configuration rules for the subnet, which helps the cluster operate its instances in a stable manner.

 #### Cluster uses subnet with invalid IP configuration